Exploring the Biblical meaning of 'Loving Our Neighbors’

 The Lord loves and welcomes them.
 And he firmly expects his children to share his caring outlook.

-The Lord reminded Israel to treat immigrants fairly, since they’d been immigrants in Egypt.
-The US is also a nation of immigrants.
-So doesn’t he expect the same of us?
+The Lord reminded Israel to treat immigrants fairly, since they, too, had been immigrants in Egypt (Lev.
+19:34).

 US Justice Department data agree.
-In ten years of very high illegal immigration, Arizona’s violent-crime rate fell 23%.
+Daniel Griswold of the conservative Cato Institute says that in ten years of very high illegal immigration, Arizona’s violent-crime rate fell 23%.
 Property crime was down 28%.
-Across the US we saw "the most rapid drop in crime rates in the nation’s history."
-Daniel Griswold of the conservative Cato Institute asks whether we’ve "vastly overrated" the danger from honest immigrants who come here at great risk to support their families and try hard to stay out of trouble.
+The US experienced "the most rapid drop in crime rates in the nation’s history."
+Griswold asks whether we’ve "vastly overrated" the danger from honest immigrants who come at great risk to support their families and try hard to stay out of trouble.

 Immigrants face petty nuisances too.
-About 1900 my grandfather, himself a Danish immigrant, worked as a "timber cruiser" for a large lumber company.
-He’d spend weeks walking through huge tracts of land in northern Minnesota, Wisconsin, and Michigan, estimating the usable board-feet of timber there.
+About 1900 my grandfather, himself a Danish immigrant, worked as a "timber cruiser" for a large lumber company, estimating the board-feet of usable timber in large parts of northern Minnesota, Wisconsin, and Michigan.

-After one assignment he and his partner came into Superior, Wisconsin to outfit for their next trip.
+He and his partner once came in to Superior, Wisconsin to outfit for their next trip.
 They bought supplies on Saturday.
-Sunday morning they asked each other, "We don’t leave till tomorrow.
+On Sunday morning it hit them: "We don’t leave till tomorrow.
 What are we going to do today?"

 There weren’t many choices.
-Radio and television didn’t exist.
-No ball games were scheduled.
+No radio or television yet.
+No ball games scheduled.
 All stores were closed on Sundays.
 Finally, desperate, they decided to window-shop.

-At that time many Superior stores were owned by recently-arrived European immigrants who lived in the rear or upstairs.
-Gramp and Hanson stopped at the first business, studied the window, tried the door to make sure the store wasn’t open, then moved on.
+Many Superior stores were then owned by recently-arrived European immigrants who lived in the rear or upstairs.
+Gramp and Hanson stopped at the first business, studied the window display, checked the door to make sure the store wasn’t open, and moved on.

-As they paused before the next window, they heard the key turn in the first store’s lock.
+As they paused before the next window, the key turned in the first store’s lock.
 The owner leaned out, beckoned, and in heavily accented English said "Come in, boysss.
 I vants to show you some’tin."

-The proprietor showed them a "wonderful buy."
+The proprietor offered them a "wonderful buy."
 The men talked awhile, thanked him, then left.

 They looked at each other.
 Would that work again?
 They rattled the next store’s doorknob and walked on a few steps.
-Sure enough, that owner, too, unlocked the door and invited them to see a "great bargain."
+Sure enough, that owner, too, unlocked the door and promised them a "great bargain."
 So did the next proprietor, and the next.

-Since the "bargain" was almost always a watch or overcoat, the men decided to specialize.
+A pattern emerged.
+The "bargain" was usually a watch or an overcoat.
+The men decided to specialize.
 One would "buy" the coats, the other the watches.
-At each store they’d bargain the immigrant owner as low as possible.
+At each store they’d bargain the immigrant owner as low as they could.
 Then they’d offer him half that.

 If he said "no," they’d say "Sorry, goodby," and walk out.